Singapore Fintech Association

 9.2 The Vice President shall assist the President and deputise for him or her in his or her absence.

-9.3 The Secretary shall keep all records, except financial, of the Association and shall be responsible for their correctness.
+9.3 The Secretary shall keep all records, except financial records, of the Association and shall be responsible for their correctness.
 He or she will keep minutes of all General and Committee meetings.
 He or she shall maintain an up-to-date register of members at all times.

-9.4 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for their correctness.
+9.4 The Treasurer shall keep all funds and collect and disburse all moneys on behalf of the Association and shall keep an account of all monetary transactions and shall be responsible for the correctness of all financial records.

 9.5 Ordinary Committee members shall assist in the general administration of the Association and perform duties assigned by the Committee from time to time.